 A Seedhead of Korean Angelica

 Of all the plants that I have introduced into the Moosey garden this has to be the most stylish.
-It was originally purchased by mail order - picked out quite by chance as a plant that sounded interesting.
+It was originally purchased by mail order - picked out quite by chance as a plant that sounded and looked interesting.

 Korean Angelica in the Garden